Wackiest Odd Jobs Around the World

 To even be considered for the position, you must be a Yeoman Warder, or an official guard of the Tower of London.
 A minimum of 22 years military service is required, along with a spotless record and a ranking of warrant officer or above.

-Currently, the Tower's Ravenmaster is Chris Skaife.
-He begins each day at sunrise, cleaning the raven's cages and preparing their meal of mice and chicken meat.
-Once the birds (there are seven) have been set free from their cages, Skaife spends the day watching them glide over the Thames River and nick bits of food from unsuspecting tourists.
+Chris Skaife is the Tower's current Ravenmaster; he begins each day at sunrise, cleaning the raven's cages and preparing their meal of mice and chicken meat.
+Once the seven birds have been set free from their cages, Skaife spends the day watching them glide over the Thames River and nick bits of food from unsuspecting tourists.
 Once it's dark, the ravens return to the Tower, where they are tucked back into their cages for the night, marking the end of the Ravenmaster's day at the office.

 Gray Hair Plucker - Vietnam